Skip to main content

 Categorising Transactions

-The list of codes you can use to categorise transactions is preset by HMRC, and depends on the type of income source selected.
+The list of codes you can use to categorise transactions is preset by HMRC.

 You can see a list of these categories by going to Business Settings in the sidebar, then Lists and finally Categories.